Please note this is a channel-specific article only applicable to Amazon.

 SKU123-FBA

-This resolves the problem with Linnworks not knowing that the item was switched to FBA - it will not be required as there are already two separate SKUs.
+This resolves the problem with Linnworks not knowing that the item was switched to FBA as there are already two separate SKUs.
 It will also prevent the potential problem with phantom or ghost listings on Amazon.

 For more details on ghost listings and the options available in Linnworks which may help to identify and avoid them, please see the Amazon Ghost Listings article.